iter8-tools/iter8/content/getting started/installation/kubernetes.md

 menuTitle: Kubernetes
 title: Iter8 on Kubernetes and Istio
 weight: 10
-summary: Learn how to install iter8 on Kubernetes and Istio
+summary: Install iter8 on Kubernetes and Istio
 ---

 These instructions show you how to set up iter8 on Kubernetes with Istio.